 - Mostly sinks, but floats at an angle, it's more than a week old.

 - Sinks, but then stands on end, it's about two weeks old.

 - Floats, it's too old and should be discarded

 5. Why the Egg Floats and Sinks

-An egg reacts this way in water because of the air sac present in them.
-Their shell is a semi-permeable membrane allowing oxygen to enter but not leave it.
+An egg reacts this way in water because of the air sac present in it.
+Their shell is a semi-permeable membrane, allowing oxygen to enter but not leave it.

 As the egg ages, this air sac begins to increase in size.
 The larger the air sack the more buoyant the egg is.

 Watch this video from BBC Good Food for a demonstration of an egg's freshness test:

 The long list of egg nutritional benefits is enough to keep this a staple food in any home.
 On the other hand, even simple egg recipes can make you sick if your eggs are past their expiry date.

 This simple egg test will help you find out if your store-bought eggs are fresh.
 So before you cook your scrambled eggs in the morning, make sure they're still fresh.